 I am the Founder & Managing Director of Greynium which is based in Bengaluru (Bangalore).
-Greynium owns few India specific portals – our focus is on languages.
+Greynium owns many India specific portals – our focus is on languages.
 In April 2010 Netcore took a majority stake in Greynium.
+In 2017 India’s leading mobile app, DailyHunt, took a majority stake in Greynium.

 One of the areas I have been concentrating on is Indian languages – on web & mobile.
-Especially on the mobile there are many hurdles which makes the problem solving more fun.
+Especially on the mobile, there are many hurdles which make the problem solving more fun.

 In 2010 I contributed a chapter in the book “15 Years of Internet in India”.
 In December 2012 I was listed amongst the “Icons of India’s Digital Ecosystem“.

-- Grade I-X from Kendriya Vidyalaya (Malleswaram-Bangalore, Dinnapur Cannt-Patna, ASC-Bangalore).
+- Grade I-X from Kendriya Vidyalaya (Malleswaram-Bangalore, Danapur Cantt-Patna, ASC-Bangalore).

 - PUC (XI & XII) from National College, Basavangudi (Bangalore).
 Our PUC exams was very eventful (in the wrong way).
 We had re-exams after re-exams and finally the govt decide to introduce CET from our batch.